 The Ingredients in Percocet

-Percoset combines acetaminophen with oxycodone, another opioid drug.
-Percoset is typically prescribed for the relief of moderate to moderately severe pain, where other non-narcotic medications have failed.
+Percocet combines acetaminophen with oxycodone, another opioid drug.
+Doctors typically prescribe Percocet for the relief of moderate to moderately severe pain when other non-narcotic medications have failed.
 This drug is a highly habit-forming narcotic that must be taken only as directed and only for short periods of time, unless otherwise indicated by your physician.

 Oxycodone works by changing the way your brain reacts to pain.
 If taken consistently over time, it can become less effective.
 People who abuse oxycodone, or drugs that contain oxycodone, often do so for this reason.